ACOFP 2026 HEALTH POLICY

 - Ensure accountability for out-of-state telehealth providers to safeguard patient safety and quality of care.

-- Prioritize telehealth services for the patient’s primary care physician and ensure care is properly coordinated with the primary care physician.
+- Ensure care provided via telehealth is properly coordinated with the patient’s primary care physician.[1]
+[2] [3] [4]

-- Continue to allow reimbursement for audio-only telehealth services in a manner that protects program integrity.
+- Allow continued reimbursement for audio-only telehealth services in a manner that protects program integrity.

 - Establish appropriate rules to curb fraud and abuse and protect patients from unnecessary charges.

-- Use data and evidence to develop a telehealth coverage policy that ensures patients are receiving the highest quality care possible.
+- Rely on data and evidence to develop a telehealth coverage policy that ensures patients are receiving the highest quality care possible.

 - Allow patients to use telehealth from their home by reforming or eliminating originating site requirements.